dotnet/EntityFramework.Docs/entity-framework/ef6/saving/transactions.md

 You will see an exception from Database.UseTransaction() if you pass a transaction when:
 - Entity Framework already has an existing transaction
 - Entity Framework is already operating within a TransactionScope
-- The connection object in the transaction passed is null (i.e. one which has no connection – usually this is a sign that that transaction has already completed)
+- The connection object in the transaction passed is null.
+That is, the transaction is not associated with a connection – usually this is a sign that that transaction has already completed
 - The connection object in the transaction passed does not match the Entity Framework’s connection.

 ## Using transactions with other features